madebyelise/madebyelise.github.io/_posts/2019-01-22-scraping-diamond-information.md

 What we want to do is send a request to the website, get a result page back, parse it through an HTML parser which produces a BeautifulSoup object, and then mine through HTML tags/divs to grab what you want.

 The nice thing about BeautifulSoup is it lets you do all of this in a few lines of codes.
-The function processDiamond below takes in a BeautifulSoup object and returns various characteristics of the diamond in a dictionary.
+The function processDiamond below takes in a BeautifulSoup object and returns various characteristics of the diamond in a Python dictionary.

 ```python